 Class of Two Year Olds

-At 24 to 36 month old socialization is a key aspect.
-Children at that age become more interested in being with others and initiate conversation by using several words.
-Sharing, taking turns, respecting, and listening to others are actions that become meaningful.
-They exhibit more complex repertoires of pretend activities, including sequenced episodes such as ‘feeding a doll’ and then putting it to bed.
+At 24 to 36 month old socialization is the key aspect in development.
+Children at that age become more interested in being with others and initiate conversations by using several words.
+Sharing, taking turns, respecting and listening to others are actions that become meaningful.
+They exhibit more complex repertoires of pretend activities, including sequenced episodes such as ‘feeding a doll and then putting it to bed’.

-- Demonstrates first creative activities such as drawing, constructing, molding clay, constantly interacting with materials while discovering their different properties through the use of a variety of tools such as droppers, and funnels in the water table, brushes, masking tape and scissors in the art studio.
+- Demonstrates first creative activities such as drawing, construction, molding clay, constantly interacting with materials while discovering their different properties through the use of a variety of tools such as droppers and funnels in the water table; brushes, masking tape, paint and scissors in the art studio.

-- Shows strong desire for independence, displays pride in accomplishments
+- Shows strong desire for independence and displays pride in accomplishments.

-- Although primarily interested in adults, begins to play interactively with other children, and may engage in some pretend play with others
+- Although primarily interested in adults, two year olds begin to play interactively with other children and may engage in some pretend play with their friends.